ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 >[!success] 21-12-2023

 I don't think there's any need for updates if nothing is happening.
 So, I might skip these updates now.

+### Day 22
+>[!success] 01-01-2024

+I was looking into hydroponic systems that can be made for home, So watched a few videos on that topic.